-The Company is partnering with all other Distribution Network Operators (including independents) to deliver а Single Emergency Number for customers to contact in the event of a fault.
+The Company is partnering with all other Distribution Network Operators (including to deliver independents) а Sinale Emergency Number for customers to contact in the event of a fault.
 This ambitious project, which is supported by the Department for Energy and Climate Change ('DECC') and Ofgem, will be delivered in the summer of 2016 and Electricity North West is fully playing its part in supporting the development, implementation and operation of this new customer service.